-- 1. The student, or parents of a dependent student, own either property or a business that is located within Monroe County (Michigan). - 2.
-The student's tuition is paid by his or her employer and either the student or the employer is considered a county resident.
-(An employer is considered a county resident if that employer operates a business, or branch thereof, within Monroe County (Michigan).

-- 3. The student is considered a resident as defined below: - If a student is a minor and his or her parent or legal guardian is a resident of Monroe County. - A person may qualify as a resident by residing: 1) six months within the state of Michigan, and 2) 30 days within a Monroe County (Michigan) precinct.
+- 1. The student, or parents of a dependent student, own either property or a business that is located within Monroe County (Michigan). - The student's tuition is paid by his or her employer and either the student or the employer is considered a county resident.
+(An employer is considered a county resident if that employer operates a business, or branch thereof, within Monroe County (Michigan). - 3.
+The student is considered a resident as defined below: - If a student is a dependent and his or her parent or legal guardian is a resident of Monroe County.
+Student must be claimed on current health insurance or prior tax return of parent/legal guardian. - A person may qualify as a resident by residing: 1) six months within the state of Michigan, and 2) 30 days within a Monroe County (Michigan) precinct.
 If a person moves to another precinct within the county, he or she is still considered a resident of the county. - A person on active duty in the Armed Services of the United States, who has met the residency requirements as stated above, may register as a resident of the district.